 Young people who may present as abusive in teenage relationships require a response that recognises them as children and provides specialist support to address their harmful behaviour.
-The Bill must ensure that all young people in abusive relationships are able to access specialist support, such as YPVAs, to address their harmful behaviour.
+This amendment would ensure young people in abusive relationships are able to access specialist support, such as YPVAs, to address their harmful behaviour.